I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

-And finally, the most important thing in many people’s minds is Bokeh.
+And finally, the essential thing in many people’s minds is Bokeh.

-85-millimeter f 1.8 lenses can give you pretty out-of-focus backgrounds, and in all my sample pictures, I found the background blur to be nice and smooth.
+85-millimeter f 1.8 lenses can give you pretty out-of-focus backgrounds, and in all my sample pictures, I found the background blur to be friendly and smooth.

-Not the smoothest I’ve ever seen in my life, but nice and undistracted.
+It’s not the smoothest I’ve ever seen, but it’s nice and undistracted.

 All in all, I was hugely impressed with the Sony FE 85-millimeter f 1.8.
 Everything about it is just fantastic.

-For me, it’s build quality to its architects.
+For me, it’s built quality to its architects.

 I’ve had this lens for a few years now, and it’s been a core part of my kit and has traveled around the world with me.

-The weight is distributed fairly evenly, and it’s not front-heavy at all.
+The weight is distributed relatively evenly, and it’s not front-heavy at all.

-The construction of this lens is very solid with rubberized zoom and focusing rays.
+The construction of this lens is excellent, with rubberized zoom and focusing rays.

-It is an internal zoom, which is always great to have; the body of this lens also features an AF mF switch and a customizable by Sony, which claims this lens is dust and moisture resistant.
+It has an internal zoom, which is always great to have; the body of this lens also features an AF mF switch and a customizable by Sony, which claims this lens is dust and moisture-resistant.

-This lens fits very snugly onto my A7iii, and I’ve shot with this lens in all kinds of conditions in rainstorms blizzards dripping wet under waterfalls.
+This lens fits very snugly onto my A7iii, and I’ve shot with this lens in all kinds of rainstorms and blizzards, dripping wet under waterfalls.

-This is probably one of the sharpest super ultra-wide zooms that ever used.
+This is probably one of the sharpest super ultra-wide zooms ever used.

 But sharpness isn’t everything.
-And there are a few downsides to this lens which I’m going to get into.
+And there are a few downsides to this lens, which I will get into.

-Distortion is one of the negative aspects of this lens, there is noticeable barrel distortion on the wide end, and you’ll get some pincushion distortion in the long end.
+Distortion is one of the negative aspects of this lens; there is noticeable barrel distortion on the wide end, and you’ll get some pincushion distortion on the long end.

 There’s also some vignetting and light fall-off in the extreme corners.

-You would do this for a super ultra-wide-angle lens, but the distortion is very well controlled and easily correctable.
+You would do this for an ultra-wide-angle lens, but the distortion is well-controlled and easily correctable.

-This lens is just so fun to shoot with; the kind of perspective that you can get with 12 millimeters is unmatched.
+This lens is so fun to shoot; the kind of perspective you can get with 12 millimeters is unmatched.

-When I go on location, I try to take unique shots, whether finding a different composition shooting at a different time of day.
+When I go on location, I try to take unique shots, whether finding a different composition or shooting at another time of day.